by Clay Mills

 Want To Really Know How To Write Songs For Sync?
 Do Your Research

-As SongTown’s resident guru and Sync Edge mentor, Jess Furman, puts it: “Music Supervisors have individual taste and style.”
+As SongTown’s resident guru and Sync Edge mentor, Jess Furman, puts it: “Music Supervisors have individual taste and style and it’s a writer’s job to understand that.”

 They are tasked with finding music for projects, and you have to get them into your music to get placements.
 So, do your homework.
 If you want to get a song on the TV show Better Call Saul, then listen to the style of songs getting placed on that show.
 Find out who the music supervisor is.
 You’ll discover that the same music supervisor might work on another show like The Walking Dead.
 Supervisors like Thomas Golubic have a definite style they are looking for and a sound they gravitate toward.